 Administrators perform most tasks through the Cyclades Web Manager.
-The Web Manager runs in a browser and provides a real-time view of all the equipment that is connected to the KVM.
+The Web Manager runs in a browser and provides a real-time view of all the equipment that is connected to the KVM/net.
 The administrator or the regular user who has administrative access can use the Web Manager to configure users and ports, troubleshoot, maintain, cycle power, and reboot the connected devices, either while on site or from a remote location.
+KVM/net also allows regular users and administrators to use the Web Manager to access devices that are connected to KVM ports.

 Web Manager uses forms and dialog boxes (which are pop-up windows) to receive data input.
-See also, "Prerequisites for Using the Web Manager" on page 18.
+See also, "Prerequisites for Using the Web Manager" on page 19.

-Administrators, see "Web Manager for Administrators" on page 113.
-Regular users, see "Web Manager for Regular Users" on page 263.
+Administrators, see "Web Manager for Administrators" on page 133.
+Regular users, see "Web Manager for Regular Users" on page 299.